gchure/phd/_site/docs/src/chapter_07/section_10_generality.md

 ![**Various repression-based regulatory architectures and their coarse-grained states.** The left column shows a schematic of the regulatory architecture.
-The middle column shows the equilibrium states of the system coarse grained into repressor bound (red boxes) and repressor unbound (blue boxes) states.
+The middle column shows the equilibrium states of the system coarse grained into repressor bound (orange boxes) and repressor unbound (purple boxes) states.
 States in which the polymerase is bound is shaded in white and are neglected by the weak promoter approximation.
 The right column illustrates that the formulation of the effective free energy is the same for all architectures, although the